Democrats Seek to Solidify Control of Delaware Government

 DOVER, Del.
-(AP) - Delaware Democrats are looking to solidify their hold on state government when voters go to the polls on Tuesday.
+(AP) - Delaware Democrats were looking to solidify their hold on state government as voters cast their ballots on Tuesday.

 Democrats control both chambers of the General Assembly, the governor’s office, and all other statewide elective offices, including three at the top of this year’s ballot: attorney general, state auditor and treasurer.